 The RPLA incorporates a portion of the City that represents one of its oldest industrial areas.
 This means that the area also is served by an aged public infrastructure system that is not suited to serve significant new industrial developments, and is a meaningful threat to the City's ability to retain industrial businesses currently in the area.
 Additionally, while the RPLA includes a significant land area that could be utilized to attract new industrial development, any private sector initiatives to promote such development are frustrated by difficulty to assemble land related to complex existing ownership, adverse environmental factors, and a lack of infrastructure services.
-The heart of this affected area is the portion of the RPLA that is to be included within RPA #1.
+The heart of this affected area is the portion of the RPLA that is to be included within RPA #1, RPA #2 and RPA #3.

-The City has determined that it cannot proceed with its plans to promote the RPLA for private sector development and redevelopment without the public finance participation initiated through the designations of a series of TIF Districts starting with the designation of RPA #1.
-The City believes that barriers to successful development of the property within RPA #1, which include relatively high site development and public infrastructure costs, will be partially addressed through the designation of Plan and Project #1.
-Through implementation of RPA #1, the City will be able to help upgrade critical public utilities needed before the area can redevelop.
+The City has determined that it cannot proceed with its plans to promote the RPLA for private sector development and redevelopment without the public finance participation initiated through the designations of a series of TIF Districts starting with the designations of RPA #1 and RPA #2, and now again with the designation of RPA #3.
+The City believes that barriers to successful development of the property within RPA #1, RPA #2, and RPA #3, which include relatively high site development and public infrastructure costs, will be partially addressed through the designation of Plan and Project #1, Plan and Project #2, and Plan and Project #3.
+Through implementation of RPA #1, RPA #2, and RPA #3, the City will be able to help upgrade critical public utilities needed before the area can redevelop.
 Additionally, the City will be able to put into place a successful market-level, private sector investment program for the area by addressing factors, such as relatively high property tax and land cost structures, that complicate the community's ongoing redevelopment promotion efforts.
 These are among many factors that today place the Rockford MSA at a competitive disadvantage when compared to other potential industrial locations throughout the Midwest.
 Implementation of the RPLA Project and Plan will provide the City with an opportunity to help the private sector overcome both high development and ongoing operating costs associated with higher taxes, through potential tax increment financing offsets on site development and other initial capital related costs.
-The designation of RPA #1 is the first step in that implementation program.
+The designation of RPA #1, RPA #2, and RPA #3 are the first three steps in that implementation program.

-The City encourages controlled growth of the community guided by the City's 2010 Plan (the City's strategic land use plan).
-The City wishes to actively promote itself as a location for industrial enterprises on an international scale and maintain a flexible partnership with entities such as the Council of 100 and the GGRA to help promote the entire Rockford MSA for that purpose.
+The City encourages controlled growth of the community guided by the City's 2020 Plan (the City's strategic land use plan).
+The City wishes to actively promote itself as a location for industrial enterprises on an international scale and maintain a flexible partnership with entities such as the RAEDC and the GRAA to help promote the entire Rockford MSA for that purpose.
 The City believes that the attraction of such enterprises and formalization of such partnerships will serve to enhance and diversify both the job and the tax base of the community.
 This is considered critical since an enhanced tax base enables the City to expand and improve services without straining the City's fiscal integrity.

-In order to facilitate such development, the City intends to implement a comprehensive economic development strategy intended to both attract and retain industrial-related businesses for the RPLA in general, and RPA #1 in particular, through the designation of the Plan and Project #1.
-However, development of the RPA #1 is only viable given certain property assembly, provision of necessary upgrades of infrastructure and upgraded road access to existing improvements.
+In order to facilitate such development, the City intends to implement a comprehensive economic development strategy intended to both attract and retain industrial-related businesses for the RPLA in general, and RPA #1, RPA #2, and RPA #3 in particular, through the designation of the Plan and Project #1, and the Plan and Project #3.
+However, development of the RPA 1#, RPA #2 and RPA #3 are only viable given certain property assembly, provision of necessary upgrades of infrastructure and upgraded road access to existing improvements.